spacetelescope/mosviz/docs/gettingstarted.rst

 When the dataset is loaded in the data collection, drag and drop the dataset from the data collection to the visualization dashboard.
 A dialog will appear asking you to select a data viewer, select the **MOSViz viewer**.
-Next you will be prompted with another dialog asking you to specify the different viewers for each component of your dataset.
+Next you will be prompted with another dialog asking you to specify the readers for each component of your dataset.
 This dialog will also contains options to overlay slit positions.
 For this example we are going to use the default settings.